 Accidents Are Bad – Why Sensationalize Them?

 I think that everyone would agree that major accidents are bad.
-That environmental accidents should be prevented, if possible.
-That people who intentionally or even neglegently (a legal term) cause an environmental accident should be held accountable.
+Environmental accidents should be prevented, if possible.
+That people who intentionally or even negligently (a legal term) cause an environmental accident should be held accountable.
 But nobody knows the root causes of an accident until an investigation is completed.
-And by the time the articles above were written, we did not (and probably still do not) have an accurate accounting of the oil that was spilled.
+And by the time the articles above were written, we did not (and probably still do not) have an accurate accounting of the oil spilled.